Danthewaann/pyallel/README.md

 ## TODOs

+- [ ] Maybe add support for allowing commands to contain shell idiom's (such as piping e.g. `echo hi | tee test.log`)
 - [ ] Add custom parsing of command output to support filtering for errors (like vim's `errorformat`)
 - [ ] Allow list of files to be provided to supply as input arguments to each command